lilium895/Telegram-chat-restorer-pyautogui-version/README.md

 It could happen sometimes that the code will run into some errors.
 I suggest to always monitor that the backing up is working.
-Here are two most common errors that will occurr.
+Here are the most common errors that will occurr.

 :warning: Remember to press Num Lock.